 You can reach a specific target audience

-KETR offers you the chance to contribute to one or more of our various funds, allowing you the freedom to select the programing that will most economically reach your segment of the market with the greatest potential.
+KETR offers you the chance to support to one or more of our various programs, allowing you the freedom to select the programming that will most economically reach your segment of the market with the greatest potential.
 When asked to name companies that support NPR, for example, 51% of listeners recall at least one.

 Underwriting identifies your company as socially aware

 An association with KETR, with its long-standing reputation for social responsibility, identifies your company as a civic and community-minded organization with an interest in the public that goes beyond simply selling a product or service.

 Find out more.
 Contact Jerrod Knight at 903-886-5841.

 Thanks to our current underwriters!